Class (film): Plot

 After several failed attempts to find Jonathan a date, Skip vows to help him have a successful sexual encounter.
-He sends Jonathan to Chicago to gain sexual experience before their reputations are ruined.
-He is picked up by Ellen, a beautiful older woman, and has an affair with her.
+He sends Jonathan to a club in Chicago to gain sexual experience before their reputations are ruined.
+He is picked up by Ellen, a beautiful older woman, and begins an affair with her.
 He falls in love with her, although she considers it to be just a fling.
-Jonathan lied, claiming to be a Ph.D. student.
-When he proclaims his love to Ellen during one of their sessions, she has second thoughts about continuing.
+Jonathan lied about his age, claiming to be a Ph.D. student.
+When he proclaims his love to Ellen during one of their trysts, she has second thoughts about continuing.
 Her decision is finalized when she discovers Jonathan is both much younger than he had claimed (only 17) and that he also attends the same school as her son.

 Over Christmas break, Skip invites Jonathan to spend Christmas with him and his family at the Burroughs estate.
-Here, Jonathan discovers that Ellen is Skip's mother and is married.
+There, Jonathan discovers that Ellen is Skip's mother and is married.
 He tries to end the affair, but she contacts him several times.
 Eventually, he agrees to meet to talk.
 Lying to Skip, he claims to need time alone.
-When Jonathan and Ellen meet, they have sex again.
-Attempting to cheer up his friend, Skip and friends go to the hotel room.
-There they discover Jonathan in bed with Skip's mother, upsetting Skip.
-Later, the friends have a fist fight, but later reconcile.
+When Jonathan and Ellen meet in a hotel room in Chicago, they have sex again.
+Attempting to cheer up his friend, Skip and friends burst into the hotel room and discover Jonathan in bed with Skip's mother, upsetting Skip.
+Back at Vernon, the friends have a fist fight, but eventually reconcile.